darlisamorim/EFI-Notebook-Lenovo-Idealpad-S145-Core-i7-1065G7-Intel-10th/README.md

 Options|Information
 :----|:----
 SMBIOS|MacBookPro16,2
-macOS|See the releases and their descriptions macOS install images|Directly from the Apple store using gibMacOS OpenCore|Version 0.7.6 the 0.8.6
+macOS|See the Releases and their descriptions macOS install images|Directly from the Apple store using gibMacOS OpenCore|Version 0.7.6 the 0.8.6